The Lost Arcade: Release

 The film had its world premiere at the 2015 DOC NYC film festival and European premiere at the 2016 International Film Festival Rotterdam.

 The film was released in New York City on August 12, 2016, at the Metrograph.

 The film began streaming on Amazon Prime Video in January 2019.
 In October 2019, Factory 25, Brooklyn based distributor of narratives and documentaries, added the film to its catalog.

 Reception

 Reception to the film has been mildly positive.
+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on eight critics, indicating "generally favorable" reviews.

 The New York Times called it "wholly enjoyable" and "a love letter to a vanished piece of New York, and a little wish for the future."
 The New Yorker called the film "raw and intimate."
 The Guardian referred to it as a "lyrical homage" and "a small gem of a film."

 After being released on Amazon Prime Video, the documentary received a renewed level of interest, including a New York Times article in January 2019 that referred to the film as "a 2016 documentary about the arcade’s enduring legacy in the city."